 No matter what you write, take the time to uncover why you felt called and inspired to begin reading the Tarot in the first place.

-If you are more of a visual type of person, use your Tarot journal as a creative way to display and draw what Tarot means to you.
+If you are more of a visual person, use your Tarot journal as a creative way to display and draw what Tarot means to you.
 Use your cards to trace through the pages if you have a card that is special to you.

 Every Card’s Meaning and Message

-If you are new to reading Tarot, writing down every card’s meaning in both the upright and reversed positions is a great way to begin learning about what each card represents.
+If you are new to reading Tarot, writing down every card’s meaning in upright and reversed positions is a great way to begin learning about what each card represents.
 However, you don’t want to always rely on your memory for your readings, as this is both difficult.
 It also makes your readings more impersonal and robotic than personal and free-flowing.

 How Do You Develop a Personal Meaning?